 Shakespeare’s tale of star-crossed lovers was drawing to its tragic conclusion.
 After standing for more than two hours, Prince Aksel Thoresen’s legs were beginning to ache, but he barely registered the discomfort.
 His eyes were riveted on the stage, as Juliet, kneeling by her dead husband Romeo, picked up a dagger and plunged the blade into her heart.

+A collective sigh from the audience rippled around the theatre like a mournful breeze.
 Everyone knew how the ill-fated love story ended, but as Juliet’s lifeless form slumped across the body of her lover Aksel felt a sudden constriction in his throat.
 All the members of the cast were skilled actors, but Mina Hart, who played Juliet, was outstanding.
 Her vivid and emotive portrayal of a young woman falling in love was electrifying.

 Aksel’s decision to visit Shakespeare’s Globe three nights ago had been at the end of another frustrating day of discussions between the governing council of Storvhal and British government ministers.
 Storvhal was a principality stretching above Norway and Russia in the Arctic Circle.
 The country had been governed by the Thoresen royal dynasty for eight hundred years, and Aksel, as monarch and head of state, had supreme authority over his elected council of government.
 It was a position of great privilege and responsibility that he had shouldered since the death of his father, Prince Geir.
 He had never admitted to anyone that sometimes the role that had been his destiny from birth felt like a burden.